-3.3 Connection to system
+3.2 Connection to system

-Communication between the PC tool and a PCM2 is established via any of the available 4 CAN ports, using a USB CAN interface.
+Communication between the PC tool and a PCM2 LITE is established via any of the CAN ports, using a USB CAN interface.
 Connection is automatic; no user commands are required.
+A USB communication is in development.

-Support for three different versions of interfaces are provided with the system:
+Support for 2 different CAN interfaces are provided with the system:

-- Blue CANUSB interface from Lawicel.

-- PCAN USB CAN interfaces from Peak Systems.

-- EFI Technology USB-CAN interface (EFP02 or EFT20)
+- PCAN USB CAN interfaces from Peak Systems. - EFI Technology USB-CAN interface (EFP02 or EFT20)

-If you use the Peak System PCAN interface, it is essential that the file PCANBASIC.DLL is located in the same PCM2 folder as the programme files.
+If you use the Peak System PCAN interface, it is essential that the file PCANBASIC.DLL is located in the same PCM2 LITE folder as the programme files.
 Separate installation of interface drivers is required.